isaacscott2004/Word-Predictor/README.md

 This is a simple word prediction program.
-I implements n-grams and uses either conditonal probability or mutual information to predict the next best word.
+It uses n-grams and  either conditonal probability or mutual information to predict the next best word.